 Cover Level

-Basic policies cover medical expenses and trip cancellation at lower limits.
+Basic policies cover core medical and cancellation costs.
 Comprehensive policies add higher limits, rental vehicle excess, luggage cover, and broader cancellation reasons.
-For the UK, comprehensive cover is worth considering given the high cost of private healthcare.
+For a long-haul UK trip, comprehensive cover is generally worth the extra cost.

 ๐Ÿ‘จโ€๐Ÿ‘ฉโ€๐Ÿ‘งโ€๐Ÿ‘ฆ